ShangjinTang/dotfiles/README.md

 ## Supported OS

-Fully support and keep up-to-date:
+Fully supported and keep up-to-date:

 - ArchLinux x86_64 (also supported in WSL2)

-Partial support:
+Partial supported:

 - Ubuntu 22.04 x86_64
-  - Almost all functionalities should work, but the installation instructions is not complete and hard to maintain
+  - Almost all functionalities should work, but the installation instructions is not complete and hard to maintain across different Ubuntu distributions
   - Some packages require manual install (e.g. `neovim` / `tmux`)
 - macOS 10.13 ~ 10.15 x86_64 (might be removed in the future)

+Not supported yet:

+- macOS arm64

 ## Installation (ArchLinux)